metadevfoundation/awesome-webapps/README.md

 ## Netlify

-StaticGen is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.
+awesome-appengine is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).

+## I copied this site template nearly character for character from https://github.com/netlify/staticgen